kavia-common/attendance-tracker-216426-216435/attendance_frontend/CI_PROJECT_ROOT_HINT.md

-If CI cannot detect the Flutter project root automatically, use this path:
+This is the Flutter project root for the mobile app.

-  attendance-tracker-216426-216435/attendance_frontend

-Run:
+Run toolchain commands from here:
+- flutter pub get
-- flutter analyze attendance-tracker-216426-216435/attendance_frontend
+- flutter analyze
-- cd attendance-tracker-216426-216435/attendance_frontend && flutter analyze
+- flutter test

-Artifacts:
-- FLUTTER_PROJECT_ROOT.marker exists in this directory to signal the root.
+- flutter build apk / flutter build ios